Skate skiing

 Skate skiing is a technique in cross-country skiing where the leg kick is made using the skating step.
 This style has been established as a revolutionary development of cross-country skiing since the mid-1980s and allows faster movement compared to the normal style.
-Since 1985, international competitions have been held separately for classic and skating.
+Since 1985, international competitions have been held separately for classic and skating (often called "freestyle").